 |Storing||Brussels sprouts are best eaten the day of harvesting. unnwashed sprouts will keep for a few days in the refrigerator's crisper.|

 |Cleaning and Preparation||Soak thoroughly in cold water, then drain well and pat dry.
 Trim stems and remove any discoloured or damaged outer leaves.
 Slice larger Brussels sprouts in half lengthwise to even out the cooking time.|

 Gustus F1 is an early maturing variety that is an ease to grow and produces heavy harvests from August through October.
-It produces masses of well-formed, evenly-spaced mid-green round/globe shaped sprouts.
+It produces masses of well-formed, evenly-spaced mid-green round/globe-shaped sprouts.
 The average sprout measures 1.18 inches (3 cm) and boasts a rich, nutty flavour and firm texture.
-Perfect variety for Canada and Northeastern USA….
+A perfect variety for Canada and Northeastern USA….
 Read more »

 Back to Organic Edibles.